 Our recruitment specialists have listed the three main tips one should consider when reviewing their CV.
-The below guidelines will help you make your CV stand out from the crowd and land a first interview for the role you desire.
+The below CV advice will help you make your resume stand out from the crowd and land a first interview for the role you desire.

-Once you've amended your CV, visit our free Rutherford CV Formatting page.
+Once you've amended your resume, visit our free Rutherford CV Formatting page.
 You will be able to submit your CV for formatting by our team of experts.

 Tailor your CV to the job